 Fire hazard planning presents an opportunity for local planning agencies to identify just and equitable solutions to fire hazard and risk mitigation when updating general plan policies and programs.
 Local agencies should coordinate fire hazard planning with environmental justice requirements in the general plan update process where applicable, pursuant to GC § 65302(h).
 In addition, because wildfire-related vulnerabilities will be exacerbated by climate change, general plan updates should coordinate wildfire-related health and safety vulnerability with climate vulnerability and adaptation requirements that must be included in the safety element pursuant to GC § 65302(g)(4).
+Local agencies may also incorporate this topic into a separate health element within their general plan.
+Adopting a Health in All Policies approach and focusing on equity and inclusion is key to increase resilience within communities.
+More information may be found in the Equitable and Resilient Communities and Healthy Communities chapters of the General Plan Guidelines.

-Wildfire policies and programs focused on outreach and engagement to vulnerable populations should focus not just on health and safety, but also on education and capacity-building needs.
+Wildfire policies and programs focused on outreach and engagement to vulnerable populations should focus not just on health and safety, but also on education and capacitybuilding needs.
 Local agencies can identify the most vulnerable populations and develop a plan to disseminate information about evacuation procedures, develop measures for protecting sensitive receptors from wildfire smoke, or designate locations and programs for sheltering in place or providing temporary housing, and other measures.

-Perhaps the most important step for a community is to identify and empower existing organizations or networks (e.g., community-based organizations, faith communities, philanthropic organizations, and others) who can reach, organize, and build capacity among residents and vulnerable communities most susceptible to wildfires, including people who live alone, the elderly, outdoor workers (including undocumented and migrant workers) and their employers, asthmatics, the differently abled, chronically ill individuals, and populations with literacy/language needs.
+Perhaps the most important step for a community is to identify and empower existing organizations or networks (e.g., communitybased organizations, faith communities, philanthropic organizations, and others) who can reach, organize, and build capacity among residents and vulnerable communities most susceptible to wildfires, including people who live alone, the elderly, outdoor workers (including undocumented and migrant workers) and their employers, asthmatics, the differently abled, chronically ill individuals, and populations with literacy/language needs.

 - Safety

 - Land Use

-- Air Quality6
+- Air Quality

 - Housing

 - Circulation

 - Environmental Justice